 Hi.
 I'm Gus

-With several years of experience, he previously worked for prestigious advertising agencies and production companies in Venezuela and New York City, including Havas Health, The Vidal Partnership, Adrenalina, and Warner Brothers Television.
-He had edited projects with well-known celebrities and personalities such as Spike Lee, Quest Love, Thalia, Aurora, Moby, Gorillaz, KT Tunstall, Lilly Allen, actor Nestor Carbonel, musician Robin Thicke, restaurateur Danny Meyers, and Magic Johnson.
+With extensive experience in the industry, Gustavo has worked with prestigious advertising agencies and production companies in Venezuela and New York City, including Havas Health, The Vidal Partnership, Adrenalina, and Warner Brothers Television.
+His editing portfolio includes projects featuring renowned personalities such as Spike Lee, Quest Love, Thalia, Aurora, Moby, Gorillaz, KT Tunstall, Lily Allen, actor Nestor Carbonel, musician Robin Thicke, restaurateur Danny Meyers, and Magic Johnson.

-His film Tiny Victories 2.0, A Tale of Empathy, has been screened at film festivals in Venice, Copenhagen, Tokyo, Rio de Janeiro, Dubai, Chicago, Dallas, London, and the Better Cities Film Festival—Detroit, where it won the Emerging Ideas Award.
-The short documentary was presented in the Archtober AIA Queens, Architecture Short Films festival in NY, the Western Australian Museum - Boola Bardip in Melbourne.
+His work has earned him numerous awards in advertising and independent filmmaking.
+His film Tiny Victories 2.0: A Tale of Empathy has been showcased at film festivals worldwide, including in Venice, Copenhagen, Tokyo, Rio de Janeiro, Dubai, Chicago, Dallas, London, and at the Better Cities Film Festival in Detroit, where it won the Emerging Ideas Award.
+It was also featured at the Archtober AIA Queens' Architecture Short Films festival in New York and the Western Australian Museum - Boola Bardip in Melbourne.

-Gustavo has spoken about storytelling in architecture and film at the AIA Austin Design Excellence, Texas Society of Architecture, and AIA National Conference.
+Gustavo has shared his expertise on storytelling in architecture and film at prestigious events such as AIA Austin Design Excellence, the Texas Society of Architects Conference, and the AIA National Conference.

 Adrian Ramsay, the host of the Talk Design Podcast, engages in a thoughtful